|

-Stop Fray -- a liquidy, clear glue-like substance, very important for materials that fray easily otherwise such small
+Fray Check -- a liquidy, clear glue-like substance, very important for materials that fray easily

-pattern shape untrue.
+cutting, making your pattern shape untrue.
 Plus it adds all the more struggle to your project to have to be 'chewing' at material.
-I also like

-keeping a pair of tiny "sewing scissors" around (they're about 3 inches long) for snipping thread or cutting out something
+I also like keeping a pair of tiny "sewing scissors" around (they're about 3 inches long) for snipping thread or cutting out

-small zippers...
-Some are better for some fabrics and patterns than other (and I even choose mine according to mood sometimes,
+zippers...
+Some are better for some fabrics and patterns than other (and I even choose mine according to mood sometimes, so

-your fabric department/store and keep plenty on hand; they're usually cheaper anyway
+section of your fabric department/store and keep plenty on hand; they're usually cheaper anyway; also, if you have friends

 Imagination! --